mongodb-developer/MongoDB-RAG-Heroku/README.md

 Before you begin, make sure you have the following ready:

 - **MongoDB Atlas URI**: Set up your account if you don't already have one ([Create Account](https://www.mongodb.com/docs/guides/atlas/account/)).
 Then create an Atlas cluster.

+In your network tab make sure to have an access list to your destination heroku environment (`0.0.0.0/0` will open any IP address).
+If you use [Heroku private spaces](https://devcenter.heroku.com/articles/private-spaces) you can define a specific IP range.

 - **OpenAI API Key**: Set up an OpenAI account.
 [Then retrieve your API keys here](https://platform.openai.com/api-keys).